 Studies find that eating about an ounce of nuts per day is associated with lower risk of heart disease.
 And more research has shown that people who eat nuts daily tend to live longer, healthier lives than those who don’t eat nuts.

 “Opt for the salt-free options, if possible, to reduce your sodium intake,” Planells says.
-And remember to watch your portions: It’s great to eat more nuts overall, but limit each serving to one ounce, or about a handful, to keep calories in check.
-Want portion tips for six other healthy foods?
-Click here.
+And remember to watch your portions.
+It’s great to eat more nuts overall, but limit each serving to one ounce, or about a handful, to keep calories in check.
+Check out more tips for healthy portions.

 Most Americans don’t get enough dietary fiber, so it’s wise to strive for more in your diet.
 The benefits of a well-functioning bowel aside, a high-fiber diet can also reduce the risk of high blood pressure, high cholesterol, stroke, and heart disease.
 Plus, it keeps you feeling fuller longer, which helps prevent overeating.

 “Eat more high-fiber carbohydrates such as quinoa, barley, whole wheat pasta, and oatmeal,” Gans says.
 And make sure your diet is rich in fruits, vegetables, and legumes like beans and lentils.
 Just one cup of cooked lentils delivers 15.6 grams of fiber.
-For reference, the National Academy of Medicine recommends a daily intake of 21 grams of fiber for women over 50, and 30 grams for men.
+For reference, the National Academy of Medicine recommends a daily intake of 21 grams of fiber for women 51 and older, and 30 grams for men.